hollisargeant/hollisargeant.github.io/index.md

 ## News

+- 📄 **December 2025 - New Article in Computer Law & Security Review**
+   On the UK's Data (Use and Access) Act 2025 that weakens UK GDPR-style safeguards for automated decision-making.
+  <a href="https://doi.org/10.1016/j.clsr.2025.106247" target="_blank">[Read the article ↗︎]</a>

 - 🏆 **November 2025 — EMNLP Senior Area Chair Highlight Award**
   Awarded to the top 2.5% of accepted papers for a “seminal contribution.”
   Our paper, <em>Detecting Legal Citations in United Kingdom Court Judgments</em>, introduces a new dataset and method for recognising citation structure in UK judgments, with applications for legal search, retrieval, and AI-assisted reasoning.